cohitre/myron-marston/static/dev-blog/_posts/2011-12-08-vcr-2-0-0-rc-released.md

 This is one of the other big new features of VCR 2.0.
 My [recent blog post](http://localhost:9292/n/dev-blog/2011/11/cassettes-in-vcr-2-0#new_serializers) contains the pertinent details.

+## Request Hooks

+VCR now provides `before_http_request`, `after_http_request`
+and `around_http_request` hooks.
+These can be used in many ways.
+Here's how you could use an `after_http_request` hook to log all HTTP requests:

+{% gist 1446269 log_request.rb %}

+You can also use a request hook to globally handle all requests made to a specific API:

+{% gist 1446288 handle_geocoding_requests.rb %}

+In an `around_http_request`, you can either treat the request as a proc (and pass it on to a method that expects a block as `&request`), or use `request.proceed` to allow the request to continue.

+I certainly wouldn't recommend doing this for all requests--you'll often want to test the same requests getting different responses in different tests--but for truly stateless APIs that always return the same response for a given request (such as a geocoder) this can be very handy.

+On ruby 1.8 you won't be able to use an `around_http_request` hook because it uses a fiber; instead you can use separate `before_http_request` and `after_http_request` to achieve the same behavior.

 ## Ignore a Request Based on Anything